 We operate a nominations agreement that sets out how other registered providers engage with our scheme.
-This agreement is available on this website or from any of our partner landlords.
+This agreement is available on our website www.durhamkeyoptions.co.uk or from any of our partner landlords.

 We expect registered providers to follow our banding structure.
 However, they are allowed to skip applicants nominated to them from the local authority for specific reasons listed in the nomination agreement.
 They must report their skipping reasons to the local authority, which monitors them to ensure fairness and transparency.